 Tanya Ott: Unlocking the next big innovation requires bringing a lot of different kinds of people to the table.
-Today on the Press Room, what DEI means for the defense industrial base.
+Today on the Press Room, what DEI means for the defence industrial base.

 Thanks for joining us today.
 I’m Tanya Ott.
 Usually on this podcast we take a geography agnostic view of business issues … but today we’re doing something a little different.
 We’re zeroing in on one community—Huntsville, Alabama.
 You might be surprised to learn that Huntsville has one of [the] highest numbers of engineers per capita in the United States.1 How did it get there?

-For the first half of the 20th century, Huntsville marketed itself as the watercress capital of the world.2 But that changed in the 1950s, when the federal government turned a former chemical weapons outpost into Redstone Arsenal, and built NASA’s Marshall Space Flight Center.
-Today, the city is a high-tech hub, home to hundreds of aerospace companies and other companies serving the defense industrial base.
+For the first half of the 20th century, Huntsville marketed itself as the watercress capital of the world.2 But that changed in the 1950s, when the federal government turned a former chemical weapons outpost into Redstone Arsenal and built NASA’s Marshall Space Flight Center.
+Today, the city is a high-tech hub, home to hundreds of aerospace companies and other companies serving the defence industrial base.

 Huntsville is an outlier in another way.
 A recent Deloitte survey found that business leaders there almost universally reported that they found their peers to be open and interested in networking, even if they were competitors.
 Carey Miller, a managing director with Deloitte & Touche LLP, coauthored the survey.

-Carey: I was born, raised, and educated in the state of Alabama.
-I have built a career in consulting for the last 20 years, most of those at Deloitte focused in cybersecurity, until I moved to Huntsville about eight years ago, broadened my focus, building on our presence here, building the cultural foundation and the team to solve hard problems for local clients in areas like IT modernization, improving the cyber resilience of weapon systems, digital engineering, and workforce development.
+Carey: I was born, raised and educated in the state of Alabama.
+I have built a career in consulting for the last 20 years, most of those at Deloitte focussed in cybersecurity, until I moved to Huntsville about eight years ago, broadened my focus, building on our presence here, building the cultural foundation and the team to solve hard problems for local clients in areas like IT modernisation, improving the cyber resilience of weapon systems, digital engineering, and workforce development.

 Tanya: We asked her to invite some other guests on to talk about what exactly makes Huntsville such a ripe area for networking and collaboration.